OfficeDev/msteams-docs.pt-BR/msteams-platform/messaging-extensions/how-to/action-commands/create-task-module.md

 ### <a name="example"></a>Exemplo

-A seção de código a seguir é um exemplo de `fetchTask` solicitação:
+A seção de código a seguir é um exemplo de solicitação `fetchTask` :

 # <a name="cnet"></a>[C#/.NET](#tab/dotnet)